wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

  `content-dev-dir` tells WP Starter where to look for development content folders.
 By default it is `/content-dev` folder under project root.

-So by default, this step will symlink (or copy):
+So by default, this step will symlink:

 -  `./content-dev/plugins/*` to `./wp-content/plugins/*`
 -  `./content-dev/themes/*` to `./wp-content/themes/*`